Code

 Updated over a week ago

-For code blocks you can use three backticks ``` on a new line to denote the start of a code block and three backticks after on a new line to denote the end of a code block.
+Code blocks offer you even more control.
+Use three backticks ``` on a new line to denote the start of a code block and three backticks after on a new line to denote the end of a code block.

 • actionscript